-State Participation:Baseline HAVA requirements.
-There is no mention of the federal or state process in the American Samoa Code Annotated (A.S.C.A.).
-The American Samoa Bar Association hosts the A.S.C.A., including all pertinent election provisions, online here.Applicable Statute(s):N/A
+State Participation: Baseline HAVA requirements.
+There is no mention of the federal or state process in the American Samoa Code Annotated (A.S.C.A.)

+Applicable Statute(s): N/A

-Applicable N/A
+Applicable Regulation(s): N/A

+State Certification Process: N/A